icon-carat-right menu search cmu-wordmark

 Figure 3: Change Point Analysis of ASNs Announcing Deprecated Attributes

 In this case, change point analysis looked for shifts in the average value across time.
 Starting at 20221020, the average number of announcers dips, then recovers briefly at 20230108.
-It dips again and 20230324 and then, finally, starting at 20230618, the average number of announcers goes down again.
+It dips again at 20230324 and then, finally, starting at 20230618, the average number of announcers goes down again.
 The number of autonomous systems that used these deprecated attributes, on average, decreased over time.
 The change of the announcements over time tells us that at certain points, abrupt changes were made in the number of organizations that used the attributes.
 The good news is that fewer are using them.
 The bad news is we don’t know why those that use them continue to do so.

 Avoiding the Havoc of Deprecated Attributes